In 2022, tuition for full-time students at Quincy College was $6,168 a year for in-state students and $6,168 a year for out-of-state students.

 Quincy College has the same tuition for international students as for those from out of state.

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
+In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Quincy College.

-Meal-plan costs can depend on the numnber of meals you intend to eat on-campus
+Meal-plan costs vary based on on the number of meals you intend to eat on-campus

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
-The actual cost of books and supplies depends on the courses you take and the materials required.
+The actual cost of books depends on the courses you take and what kinds of books and materials they require.
 To save money, many students choose to use books from the library or buy books from students who have already taken the course.

-When you're planning for college, be sure to leave some room in your budget for the cost of things like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.
+When estimating your budget for college, be sure to take into account personal expenses, like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.

 What will the cost of attending Quincy College be?
 Here is a breakdown of tuition and expenses.

-2022 Total Tuition and Expenses | |
+2023 Total Tuition and Expenses

-In-state Tuition | $6,168 |
+In-state Tuition $6,360

-Out-of-State Tuition | $6,168 |
+Out-of-State Tuition $6,360

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.